 HOW THIS COURSE IS STRUCTURED

 This is a 5-week summer course, thus there are 5 weekly folders in on Blackboard.
-Each folder contains Perusall reading/discussion assignments, videos and/or podcast to watch/listen to, a QUIZ, and an EXAM.
+Each folder contains a link to the assigned readings/discussions, the weekly comprehension quiz, and the weekly Exam.

 REQUIRED COURSEWORK AND GRADES